 The Gannett Company, which owns the News Journal and Citizen-Times as well as USA Today, twice named Hammer editor of the year.
 During his 40-year career in journalism, Hammer was a vice president at the Courier-Journal in Louisville, Ky., and also executive editor of newspapers in Springfield, Mo., Huntington, W. Va., and Marion, Ind.

-Hammer grew up in Fairhope, Ala., and Panama City where his father was a high school football coach and his mother was an English teacher.
+Hammer grew up in Fairhope, Ala., and Panama City, Fla., where his father was a high school football coach and his mother was an English teacher.
 He graduated from the University of West Florida in Pensacola, where he was the editor of the student newspaper, the Voyager.
-His wife, Michelle, is a fourth-grade teacher at Ensley Elementary School.